 The Affirm MasterCard is an unsecured credit card so it’s an excellent option for those who have bad credit but don’t want a card that requires a security deposit.
 It comes with a $3,000 credit limit and has a $7 monthly fee.
 The idea here is that they’re taking a bigger risk in offering a true line of credit to individuals with low credit ratings, so they’re asking for a fee to be paid monthly and not annually as a way to reduce this risk.
 Another way Affirm manages its risk is by requiring you to make a minimum monthly payment on your outstanding balance: either $30 or 4% of your balance—whichever is greater.

-This card has an interest rate of 29.99% on all purchases and doesn’t have a cash advance option.
+This card has an interest rate of 29.99% for homeowners (or 34.99% for non-homeowners) on all purchases and doesn’t have a cash advance option.
 This interest rate is extremely high and is designed to encourage users to rarely carry a balance, if ever at all.
 Since the whole purpose of getting a credit card for bad credit is to slowly regain the trust of lenders, it’s very important that you pay off your balance in full and on time with this card because with the combination of a $3,000 credit limit and a 29.99% interest rate, it’s very easy to slip into debt.
 There are no administration or pre-payment fees and you can use this card anywhere MasterCard is accepted.
 Once you’ve established a good rapport with Affirm and have built up your credit history, they can even re-evaluate and consider granting you an increased credit limit if that’s something you want.

 The Capital One Guaranteed Secured Credit Card is a guaranteed credit card so this is a good option for those who don’t want to worry about getting approved.
 This card gives you the opportunity to rebuild your credit regardless of your credit history.
 However, this does come at a cost as it has an annual fee of $59, which is charged in the month of activation each year.
 This credit card offers a limit of $300 or more.
 It’s important to not exceed your limit or your account will be charged a fee of $29.
 The card has an interest rate of 19.8% so it’s important you pay off your balance in full each month.